omni360/aurin-acs/docs/developers.md

 # Developer Guide

-This guide provides instructions on how to checkout, build and deploy the ACS.
-You can also read the [ACS Javadocs][javadocs].
+This guide provides instructions on how to deploy the ACS into production.
+The simplest method is to use the ACS Docker image, however instructions to checkout, build and deploy the ACS from source are included as well.

+For documentation of the source code, check out the [ACS Javadocs][javadocs].

+## Docker

+[**Docker**][docker] is a lightweight virtualisation platform for Linux that allows applications to be installed into an isolated environment with all of their dependencies.
+These "images" may be deployed (and should behave exactly the same) on any Linux machine with Docker installed.
+Docker makes administration a breeze: configure once, run anywhere.

+The `Dockerfile` in the ACS repository contains the instructions to build the ACS Docker image.
+This is built automatically on [Dockerhub][dockerhub], but can also be [built manually][docker-build].

+To run the ACS as a server, simply execute
+`sudo docker run -d -p 80:80 urbanetic/aurin-acs -D FOREGROUND`.

 ## Checkout